-This service will start with a one-hour conference call in English to understand your business and the background.
-We will also review and discuss HR-related requirements and current policies with you.
+This service will start with a one-hour conference call in English for our employment contract specialist to understand your business and the background.
+We will also review and discuss your other HR-related requirements with you.

-An HR specialist will then draft the labour contract using standard templates and in consideration of the employer's specific demands.
+The employment contract specialist will then draft the China employment contract using standard templates and in consideration of the employer's specific demands.
 The document will be prepared in Chinese in accordance with the legal requirement in China.

 Click on “buy now” and proceed to the payment page.
 Crayfish.io will hold the payment until the project is done to your satisfaction before releasing it to the service provider or agency who delivers your work, minus our commission.